Choose your boutique

 “genetic data”

-personal data relating to the inherited or acquired genetic characteristics of a natural person which provide unique information about the physiology or the health of that natural person and which result, in particular, from an analysis of a biological sample from that natural person;
+personal data relating to the inherited or acquired genetic characteristics of a natural person, which provide unique information about the physiology or health of that natural person and which are obtained in particular from the analysis of a biological sample of the natural person concerned;

 "Health data"

-personal data relating to the physical or mental health of a natural person, including the provision of healthcare services, which reveal information about that person’s health status;
+personal data relating to the physical or mental health of a natural person, including the provision of health services, and revealing information about their state of health;

 "Company"

-a natural or legal person carrying out an economic activity, regardless of its legal form, including partnerships or associations regularly carrying out an economic activity;
+a natural or legal person engaged in an economic activity, regardless of its legal form, including partnerships or associations that regularly engage in an economic activity;

-an independent public authority established by a Member State pursuant to Article 51;
+an independent public authority established by a Member State in accordance with Article 51;

-Created and verified by Datavise – Data security from experts
+Created and reviewed by Datavise – Data security experts